pikatchu/closedsource/book/0150-branches.md

 "Branching?"
 Leo asked, intrigued.

 "Yes," Joaquim confirmed.
 "Up until now, your programs have followed a straight line, executing one instruction after another in sequence.
 But real programs make decisions.
 They follow different paths depending on conditions.
-That’s what branching is all about."
+That's what branching is all about."

 He pulled up a simple program on the screen and motioned for them to look closely.